BlueQuartzSoftware/simplnx/CONTRIBUTING.md

 For information about our specifc naming conventions and styling see our [coding style guide](/docs/Code_Style_Guide.md).

-For the basic code styling complex uses `clang-format`, the formatting file is included at the root level in the repository.
+For the basic code styling simplnx uses `clang-format`, the formatting file is included at the root level in the repository.

 `clang-format` is a tool to automatically format C++ code.
 You should run 'clang-format' on your code before opening a Pull Request to make sure it passes the _clang-format pr_ check.
 You can install `clang-format` and `git-clang-format` with `npm install -g clang-format`.
-To automatically format a file according to a project's C++ code style, run `clang-format -i path/to/complex/file`, which is supported on macOS/Linux/Windows.
+To automatically format a file according to a project's C++ code style, run `clang-format -i path/to/simplnx/file`, which is supported on macOS/Linux/Windows.
 If you want to run `clang-format` on all the changed code on your latest git commit (HEAD), you can run `git-clang-format HEAD~1`.
 Run `git-clang-format -h`  for extra help.

 ### Documentation Styleguide